alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii-and-the-rule-of-five/README.md

   second_wallet.ptr1[2] = -1;
   ```
   * As we don't define a copy constructor, the compiler will prepare one
   for us.
-However, compiler doesn't know if we want to copy `ptr0` and
+However, the compiler doesn't know if we want to copy `ptr0` and
   `ptr1` by reference or by value.
 But as we have two integer pointers,
   the default copy constructor will copy only the value of these pointers.
   That is, it is copy by reference.
-  * The most singificant implication is that two seemingly distinct objects
+  The most significant implication is that two seemingly distinct objects
   will share the same buffers.
 Meaning that changing one object's value
   will impact the other's.
-  * But it is more than this, running the above code result in something
+  * But it is more than this, running the above code results in something
-  like below:
+  like the below:

   ```C++
   first_wallet: 1, 2147483647